nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ---
 title: Logos Bible Software Buyer's Guide
-excerpt: Logos is one of the best investments I have ever made.
+excerpt: Logos is one of the best investments I have made.
 Here are my thoughts on what to buy.
 date: 2022-10-12T12:00:00.000-06:00
 toc: true
 toc_label: Logos Buyer's Guide